 In addition to the aforementioned exhibitions, Dr. Navratil works with other institutions to bring the foundation’s collections and exhibitions to global audiences, both via loans and through the curation and development of larger, collection-focused exhibitions.
 These partnerships include the exhibition New York to New Mexico: Masterworks of American Modernism from the Vilcek Collection, which opened in 2015 at the Philbrook Museum of Art and traveled to the Phoenix Art Museum and Georgia O’Keeffe Museum.
 She coordinated an exhibition of highlights from the collection at the Art Museum of South Texas in 2018, and long-term loans to the Museum of Fine Arts in St. Petersburg, Florida and the Dayton Art Institute in Ohio.
 She is currently working on a collaboration with the Indian Arts Research Center at the School for Advanced Research.

-Dr. Navratil earned a Ph.D. in art history from the Graduate Center, City University of New York, and a master’s degree from Hunter College.
+Dr. Navratil earned her Ph.D. in art history from the Graduate Center, City University of New York, and a master’s degree from Hunter College.
 Her interest in art is wide-ranging, from Native North American art to Piet Mondrian and Willem de Kooning.
 She has worked for major institutions, notably the Metropolitan Museum of Art, Montclair Art Museum, and the Museum of Modern Art.
-Dr. Navratil has been involved with the Vilcek Collection since 2009, previously serving as associate curator, assistant curator, and curatorial assistant.
+Dr. Navratil has worked with the Vilcek Collection since 2009, previously serving as associate curator, assistant curator, and curatorial assistant.